vakiovale/devenv/README.md

 - Install preferred node version with `nvm install`, for example latest LTS could be installed with `nvm install --lts`
 - Generate ssh keys `ssh-keygen -t ed25519 -C "your_email@example.com`.
 Use `ssh-add` to add key to authentication agent.
 Use `ssh-copy-id` to log in to remote server.
-- Configure git editor `git config --global core.editor emacs`
+- Configure git editor `git config --global core.editor emacsclient -c -a=''`